 Aux 8 = White

-✱ NOTE: By cutting the loop, the second IOX-AUXM always reports as AUX 5-8, regardless of whether or not an AUX 1-4 is installed.
+✱ NOTE: By cutting the loop, the second IOX-AUXM always reports as AUX 5-8, regardless of whether an AUX 1-4 is installed.
 The loop must be cut before connecting the IOX to the chain.

 The IOX-AUXM uses a learning algorithm to determine the circuit type — listed below — to which the IOX-AUXM is connected: